 4. Spend your time wisely.

 Hospital stays and recovering at home typically involve plenty of free time.
 Stay productive without overworking your body.
+Find top-quality hospital beds for sale here.
 For example, I used my time on dialysis to study for two SAT exams and keep up with my Quran memorization.
 When I felt too tired to exert mental effort, I slept, watched some TV, or chatted with the nurses.
 The inpatient routine in particular involves waking up early (for breakfast, medication, and doctor rounds) and going to bed early (the lights are switched off).
 My top two tools were my laptop and internet USB and a variety of books.
 This is also a good chance to think about and set your goals, write articles or personal reflections, and finish any procrastinated non-physical activity!

 As an aspiring medical student and time-conscious person, I exceled at no.1 and 4 above, but failed miserably at being compliant and – more often than not – pushed myself to the extreme.
 Partly as a result, my condition worsened before I realized my mistakes.
 In a nutshell, listen to your doctor and always put your health first!
 In the next part of this series, we will move on to the spiritual tools that contribute to a patient’s productivity.